dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 Retrieve your seed phrase from where you previously stored it and store it on your **air-gapped computer** in a file called `seed.txt`.

-From a cryptography point of view, you technically only need the first four characters of every word in your seed phrases.
+In theory, you only need the first four characters of every word in your seed phrases since the remaining characters are ignored by the underlying key generation algorithm.
 That is why storage solutions like the [Billfodl](https://privacypros.io/products/the-billfodl/) only store first four characters of every word.

 To give a concrete example, suppose your `seed phrase` from `keysmith` was originally `wage roast present easy mobile olympic panda double ready unveil knock stage`.
 When you store it in a [Billfodl](https://privacypros.io/products/the-billfodl/), you will actually only store the first four characters of each word like this: `wage roas pres easy mobi olym pand doub read unve knoc stag`.

-In short, from a cryptography POV,
+In short, in theory,

 `wage roast present easy mobile olympic panda double ready unveil knock stage`